-Prior Years Significant Governance Issues Responsible Officer(s) Agreed Action Progress The Board should review its internal governance documents, ensuring that its Constitution is appropriately tailored and up to date, and supported by VJB-specific Financial Regulations, Contract Standing Orders and other governance documents as appropriate.
+Prior Years Significant Governance Issues Responsible Officer(s) Agreed Action Progress Unsuccessful recruitment of the Depute Assessor post.
+Assessor and Electoral Registration Officer A successful recruitment process was undertaken late 2024.
+The successful candidate is due to start in post on 30 June 2025.
+Issue concluded.
+The Board should review its internal governance documents, ensuring that its Constitution is appropriately tailored and up to date, and supported by VJB-specific Financial Regulations, Contract Standing Orders and other governance documents as appropriate.
 Clerk to the Board The Board will review its internal governance documents.
-The Board has agreed revised Standing Orders at its meeting on 30 June 2022 and a Scheme of Delegation at its meeting in December 2022.
-The Board formally adopted OIC's Financial Regulations and Contract Standing Orders as an interim measure.
-Tailored Financial Regulations and Contract Standing Orders are in development and will be considered by the Board no later than 31 December 2024.
-This action remains ongoing.
+The VJB specific Financial Regulations and Contract Standing Orders were approved by the Board on 20 June 2024.
+This completes the suite of governance documents required by the Board.
+These documents will be reviewed as appropriate.
+Issue concluded.